KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_shader_instrumentation.md

 Here we normally check all 3 access for being valid and safely wrap it in a `if` statement so the application will not crash.
 With `unsafe mode` we will only check the first access to `imageArray[8]` because it is valid, it will save the exponential cost of compiling to check the rest.

-The goal with `unsafe mode` is to help people get going with GPU-AV and if they are finding a crash, it is hopefully isolated that they can turn off `unsafe mode` to do the full validaiton without crashing.
+The goal with `unsafe mode` is to help people get going with GPU-AV by making it faster, If they are still finding a crash with `unsafe mode`, it hopefully can be isolated so they can then turn off `unsafe mode` to do the full validaition without crashing.
 A future extension will hopefully provide another mechanism to stop the shader upon the first invalid access.